aescalante/ExampleScaleHighPt/README.md

 # ExampleScaleHighPt

-Example code is ExampleScaleCorrection.C, in order to test the simple example:
+Example code is ExampleScaleCorrection.C, in order to test the simple example run the script that compiles and executes the example:

-root -l ExampleScaleCorrection.C+.
+source ExampleScaleCorrection.sh

 In order to modifiy the muon curvature according to its correction and uncertainties on-the-fly in an analysis code:

-Include directly the function GeneralizedEndpointPt() defined in
+Include directly the class GeneralizedEndpoint() from

-include/GeneralizedEndpointPt.h
+include/GeneralizedEndpoint.h

-In the analysis code.
+In your analysis code.